-1. Board-certified physical therapist in the specialty area.
+1. Must be a board-certified physical therapist in a specialty area,

-3. Ability to complete tasks in a timely manner.
+3. Demonstrate the ability to complete tasks in a timely manner.

-The American Board of Physical Therapy Specialties (ABPTS), which is the governing body for certification and recertification for clinical specialists in physical therapy, is no longer accepting nominations for one board-certified physical therapist in Cardiovascular & Pumonary, one board-certified physical therapist in Clinical Electrophysiology, and one board-certified specialist in Women's Health.
+The American Board of Physical Therapy Specialties (ABPTS), which is the governing body for certification and recertification for clinical specialists in physical therapy, is accepting nominations for 1 board-certified physical therapist in Geriatrics, and 1 board-certified specialist in Pediatrics.
 One of these individuals will also be in line to assume the ABPTS chair position in the third year of their term.

 Members of ABPTS may not concurrently hold a primary APTA section office that could present a conflict of interest between the two groups.
 Also, although Specialty Council experience is preferred, it is not required for appointment to ABPTS.

 ABPTS also appoints members of its 8 Specialty Councils.
 Nominations are not currently being accepted for the specialty councils.